-I am an Economist who works on Econometrics and Forecasting.
+I am an Economist who works on Econometrics and Forecasting, what is now also called Business Data Science or Analytics.

 I am Professor at ESSEC Business School, in the greater Paris area and also a member of the Macroeconomics Center at CREST.